rdbcasillas/rdbcasillas.github.io/_posts/blog/2016-04-16-taste-database.md

 Applications include:

-    * Dealing with frustrations of not being able to consume expensive food that the brain originally associated the awesome smell with.
-Now you can just get all the similar smells and their respective foods which  makes it easier to find the cheapest food closest to the original expensive food.
+* Dealing with frustrations of not being able to consume expensive food that the brain originally associated the awesome smell with?
+Now you can get all the similar smells and information of their respective foods which makes it easier to find the cheapest food closest to the original expensive food that you really crave.

 * Trying to lose weight but cannot disassociate awesome smells associated with fast food? smellDB is here to help!
 Simply stream the smells associated with some of the disgusting foods while consuming fast food.
 Or just stream fast food smells while consuming a plain salad to provide your brain with right feedback it needs while dieting.